 Step 5: Decorate your Pot

-- Use adhesive copper slug tape to decorate the pots.
+- Use adhesive copper slug tape to decorate the flowerpots.

 - When placing the tape on the cement, partially remove the backing, adhere the tape, and smooth out air bubbles as you peel away the remainder of the backing and press the tape onto the pot.